-You know, for as long as the AHH team remembers, there has been a specific use for each room that we design and help construct in your dream home.
+You know, for as long as the Australian Heritage Homes team remembers, there has been a specific use for each room that we design and help construct in your dream home.
 That said, we’re noticing more and more recently, the multiple uses for each room and the creative needs that they’re meeting.
 Have a garage that you normally have only parked a car in?
 Easily a home gym space.
 A living room?
 Well, that can be simply anything!
 It just depends on what your needs are by household.
 We thought as a team that this conversation could be a valuable one on the blog.
 After all, it’s your home.
 You should be able to use it exactly as you see fit.
 We’re going to go room by room and think through the different uses and priorities that you can brainstorm.
 Again, it’s your home.
 There are no right or wrong answers here.
-Read on for more information as we explore the first room this series: the kitchen.
+Read on for more information as we explore the first room in this series: the kitchen.

-The kitchen has always been known as a main hub for socializing.
-In more and more recent construction, we’re noticing that they’re shrinking in size, they’re changing in shape, they’re changing in location of where they exist throughout homes.
+The kitchen has always been known as the main hub for socializing.
+In more and more recent construction, we’re noticing that they’re shrinking in size, they’re changing in shape, they’re changing in the location of where they exist throughout homes.
 Maybe they’re adjacent to a formal dining room, maybe dining spaces are incorporated within them, maybe homes have decided that they don’t need dining rooms altogether.

 Well, we know that homes need a kitchen with a few basics.
 They need something to store refrigerated food, they need something to heat food.
 These are necessities for resale value.
 After that, it’s up to you how you design your kitchen to meet your needs.